icon-project/documentation/score/writing-score.md

 ## Overview

-Described about How to write SCORE.
+This document presents how to write a SCORE, smart contract of ICON network.
-This document offers "Syntax", "Limit", "API reference" and "Audit Checklist"
+You can understand from setting the workspace to deploying a SCORE.

 ## Intended Audience